-This is Rivkin’s oldest strategy and seeks to profits from corporate actions, particularly takeovers.
+This is Rivkin’s oldest portfolio and seeks to profits from corporate actions, particularly takeovers.
 The return profile suits relatively conservative investors who are looking for a modest return with minimal volatility.

-The strategy invests in listed ASX equities that are undergoing some type of corporate action.
+The portfolio invests in listed ASX equities that are undergoing some type of corporate action.
 There are three main types of event that we seek to profit from, these are:

 - Share buybacks

 While takeovers make up the majority of the trades, we are always on the lookout for profitable corporate action opportunities.
 The number of trades is dependant on the activity in the market but typically we expect an average of 10 trades per year with a holding period per trade of three to four months.
 The return per trade varies but averages around 2-3% which produces annualised returns of approximately 6-12% per trade.
 Some trades are intended specifically for people in low income tax vehicles (such as super funds) where the trade relies on obtaining a refund of franking credits.
 These trades can be quite profitable but generally should not be undertaken by people who pay a marginal tax rate of above 15%.

 The ASX Event Portfolio has been run in its current form by Rivkin for over 5 years which has allowed us to gather performance statistics based on historical closed trades.
 The table below shows these statistics that are compiled on a per trade basis.

 |Construction||A portfolio of ASX listed stocks undergoing a corporate action for which there is an arbitrage opportunity|